Updated December 2020 to remain up to date and accurate.

 Most importantly, about half of the annual Greek Olive Oil production is exported.
 But only some 5% of this reflects the origin of the bottled product.

-How to identify the Best Olive Oil Worldwide 2020 when buying?
+How to Identify Best Olive Oil Brands When Buying?

 I can give you the main tips on how to choose the best quality olive oil in 2020 among so many options in the olive oil market worldwide: